Arkansas Licensing Regulations for Audiologists and Speech-Language Pathologists

 - ASHA certified individuals may practice pending disposition of their application.

-Ten clock hours per year; dual licensees must complete 15 clock hours per year
+Ten clock hours of continuing education are required per year; dual licensees must complete 15 clock hours per year.

 Questions regarding state advocacy issues?
 Call ASHA at 800-498-2071 and ask for the State Advocacy Team.